timhjersted/tsorcDownload/readme.md

-  :|:::       THE STORY OF RED CLOUD      :::|:
+THE STORY OF RED CLOUD: GAME MANUAL

-GAME MANUAL:
 --------------------------------------------
 *Read messages in the order you come to them.